-3.1 Sampler Controller
+9.2 Sampler Controller

 The sampler controller is used to control the sample collection and acquire data during sampling.
 The Version 4 controller consists of a Beaglebone Black Rev C microcontroller, an LCD touchscreen, plus appropriate electronic components.
-The controller is shown in Figure 3-2.
-The lower portion of the figure shows the connectors on the bottom of the controller.
+The controller is shown in Figure 7, with Figure 8 depicting the connectors on the bottom of the controller.
 The controller can currently accommodate up to five filter sampling modules.